-- F.3.5 Summer Instructors

 - a.
-The summer instructors shall be responsible to the Directors.
+The summer instructors shall be responsible to the Managers. - b.

-- b.
 The summer instructors shall:

-i.
-Attend training delivered by the Directors.

-ii.
-Help with the development of workshop and/or camp programming.

-iii.
-Deliver programming.

-iv.
-Complete all additional jobs as stated in their contracts and as requested by Directors.
+- i.
+Attend training delivered by the Directors. - ii.
+Help with the development of camp programming. - iii.
+Deliver programming. - iv.
+Complete all additional jobs as stated in their contracts and as requested by Managers.